fifthwest/puru-index/README.md

 # puru.mit.edu

-An map of ports to processes running on 5west's server, puru.
+A map of ports to processes running on 5west's server, puru.

 ## Getting started